noahehall/multicloud/providers/aws/services/database/dynamodb.md

 #### Throttling

-- solutions:
-  - avoid creating hot partitions by monitoring with Cloudwatch Contributor Insights
-    - partition limits of 3000 RCU or 1000 WCU (or a combination of both) per second are exceeded.
-  - add jitter and exponential backoff to your API calls
-  - requests with several peak times and abrupt workload spikes should use ondemand NOT provisioned + autoscaling
 - DynamoDB rate limits are applied per second
-  - DynamoDB reports minute-level metrics to CloudWatch
+  - but DynamoDB reports minute-level metrics to CloudWatch
   - thus 60 WCU === 3600 writes per minute, but you cant execute 3600 writes in one second
 - R/WCU per minute might be lower than the provisioned throughput for the table
   - if all the workload falls within a couple of seconds then the requests might be throttled.
 - Application Auto Scaling is not a suitable solution to address sudden spikes in traffic with DynamoDB tables.
   - It only initiates a scale-up when two consecutive data points for consumed capacity units exceed the configured target utilization value in a 1-minute span.
+- solutions:
+  - avoid creating hot partitions by monitoring with Cloudwatch Contributor Insights
+    - partition limits of 3000 RCU or 1000 WCU (or a combination of both) per second are exceeded.
+  - add jitter and exponential backoff to your API calls
+  - requests with several peak times and abrupt workload spikes should use ondemand NOT provisioned + autoscaling

+#### high latency tables

+- increase in the response times
+  - if average latency is high, its an issue; occasional spikes can be ignored
+  - SuccessfulRequestLatency is point in time, not average
+- identify the source of latency issues: enable the latency logger
+  - Set the `com.amazonaws.latency` logger to DEBUG to enable this logger.
+  - metrics like which process is taking the most time or whether server or client side has the greater latency
+  - FYI
+    - it measurea activity in DynamoDB or DynamoDB Streams
+    - doesnt consider network latency or client-side activity into account.
+- solutions
+  - reduce the request timeout settings
+    - configure client AWS SDK parameters requestTimeOut and clientExecutionTimeout to timeout and fail much faster e.g. after 50 milliseconds
+      - abandon high-latency requests after the time period and then send a second request that usually completes much faster than the first.
+  - reduce distance between client and dynamodb endpoint
+    - use global tables and specify the AWS Regions for which you want the table to be available.
+  - use caching for read heavy applications, e.g. via DAX
+  - send constant traffic/reuse connections: keep internal caches warm, which can help keep latency low.
+    - send dummy traffic to a DynamoDB table
+    - reuse client connections or try connection pooling
+  - use eventually consistent reads: cheaper and less likely to experience high latency.

+#### HTTP 5xx errors

+- affect application performance
+- indicates a problem that must be resolved by AWS
+- solutions
+  - All AWS SDKs have built-in retry that uses exponential backoff.
+    - modify the retry parameters to suit your needs.
+  - Avoid strongly consistent reads which are more likely to fail with 5xx

+#### autoscaling not meeting expectations

+- t's not working as expected or your read/write activity is still being throttled.
+- solutions
+  - if you deleted the cloudwatch alarms
+    - turn off and turn on auto scaling for the table.
+CloudWatch automatically recreates the alarms.
+  - Don't rely on DynamoDB auto scaling to handle occasional short-duration activity spikes.
+    - burst-capacity is responsibile for occasional activity spikes

 ## considerations